 The application of a child rights-based approach in the environmental context requires the full consideration of all children’s rights under the Convention on the Rights of the Child.

 In a child rights-based approach, the process of realizing children’s rights is as important as the end result.
 As rights-holders, children are entitled to protection from infringements of their rights stemming from environmental harm and to be recognized and fully respected as active environmental citizens.
-The child rights-based approach pays particular attention to the multiple barriers faced by groups of children in disadvantaged or marginalized situations in enjoying their rights related to the environment.
+The child rights-based approach pays particular attention to the multiple threats and barriers faced by groups of children in disadvantaged or marginalized situations in enjoying their rights related to the environment.

 A clean, healthy and sustainable environment is necessary for the full enjoyment of a broad range of children’s rights, including to life, survival and development, health, education, adequate standard of living, housing, food, water and sanitation, rest, play, leisure and cultural life, enjoyment of their own cultures, and protection from violence and exploitation.
-Conversely, environmental degradation adversely affects the enjoyment of these rights, in particular for specific groups of children including ,children with disabilities, Indigenous children, , children working in hazardous conditions,.
-The exercise of children’s rights to freedom of expression and association, to information and education, to be heard and to effective remedies can result in more rights-compliant, and therefore more ambitious and effective, environmental policies.
+Conversely, environmental degradation adversely affects the enjoyment of these rights, in particular for specific groups of children including but not limited to girls and children discriminated against on the basis of their sexual orientations, gender identities and expression (SOGIE), children with disabilities, Indigenous children, children living in urban slums, children living in disadvantages and geographically isolated areas, displaced, refugee and migrant children, children working in hazardous conditions, and those who experience intersecting and compounding forms of discrimination and marginalisation.
+The exercise of children’s rights to freedom of expression and association, to information and education, to be heard and to have their views be given due weight' as well as to effective remedies can result in more rights-compliant, and therefore more responsive, ambitious and effective, environmental policies.
 In this way, child rights and environmental protection form a virtuous circle.

 B. The evolution of international human rights law and the environment